CLIUtils/CLI11/book/chapters/config.md

 config will try to read that file.
 The third item is the help string, with a reasonable default, and the final argument is a boolean (default: false) that indicates that the configuration file is required and an error will be thrown if the file is not found and this is set to true.
+The option pointer returned by `set_config` is the same type as returned by `add_option` and all modifiers including validators, and checks are valid.

 ### Adding a default path